Would you like to play a game of chess? I play very well.

 Dom Pérignon, $180, or Dom Pérignon Rosé, $300

 Dom Pérignon and Dom Pérignon Rosé are both timeless classics.
 Dom Pérignon is all about elegance and precision, while Dom Pérignon Rosé takes things to an even more sensual level with its beguiling aromatics and rich, vinous profile.
-Either is an excellent choice for toasting one of life’s most special moments.
+Both are excellent Valentine’s Day wines for toasting life’s most special moments.

 You’ll be hosting a group of couples for a Valentine’s Day party, so you want something celebratory and delicious but affordable.